finbourne/lusid-sdk-csharp-preview/sdk/docs/PackagesApi.md

             var page = page_example;  // string | The pagination token to use to continue listing packages from a previous call to list packages.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) var sortBy = new List<string>(); // List<string> | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional)  (default to "") var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Package\" domain to decorate onto each package.
+Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Package\" domain to decorate onto each package.
 These take the format {domain}/{scope}/{code} e.g. \"Package/system/Name\". (optional)

             try